willsyn7/GoWebsocketchat/README.md

 git checkout [your-name/feature-name]

 # Now merge any changes that have happened in the dev branch into your feature branch
-# This is where merge conflict may occur
+# This is where merge conflicts may occur
 # You will have to resolve any/all merge conflicts, but hopefully there are none
 git merge dev

-# After merging and resolving any conflict you can push your feature branch to GitHub
+# After merging and resolving any conflicts you can push your feature branch to GitHub
 git push origin dev

 # At this point your feature branch should be GitHub and you will need to create a pull request